antonisdim/haystac/README.md

 The second step in using `haystac` is to prepare a sample for analysis.

-In this example, we will download a sample containing *Yersinia enterocolitica* directly from the [SRA]( https://www.ncbi.nlm.nih.gov/sra) by supplying its accession code `ERR1018966`.
-Most published papers include SRA accessions, making it simple to reanalyse published data with `haystac`.
+In this example, we will download a sample from [Rasmussen *et al.* (2015)](https://doi.org/10.1016/j.cell.2015.10.009), directly from the SRA, by giving `haystac` its accession code [ERR1018966](https://www.ncbi.nlm.nih.gov/sra/?term=ERR1018966).
+Most published genomics papers include a BioProject code (e.g. [PRJEB10885]( https://www.ncbi.nlm.nih.gov/bioproject/PRJEB10885)), from which you can obtain SRA accessions for each sequencing library.
 ```
 haystac sample \
     --sra ERR1018966 \